open5e/open5e/source/monsters/tome-of-beasts/L/lindwurm.rst

-**Constrict.** *Melee Weapon Attack:* +7 to hit, reach 10 ft., one target. *Hit:* 13 (2d8 + 4) bludgeoning damage, and the target is grappled (escape DC 14).
-Until this grapple ends, the target is restrained, and the lindwurm can constrict only this target.
+**Constrict.** *Melee Weapon Attack:* +7 to hit, reach 10 ft., one target. *Hit:* 13 (2d8 + 4) bludgeoning damage, and the target is :ref:`srd:grappled` (escape DC 14).
+Until this grapple ends, the target is :ref:`srd:restrained`, and the lindwurm can constrict only this target.